bt3gl/building_blog/content/stripe_ctf_1.md

 ---
 ## Level 1: Environment Variables

-When I booted the image  I got this first message:
+When I booted the image, I got this first message:

 ![cyber](http://i.imgur.com/O9ixhUv.jpg)

 In the *level01* folder I found:

 * A [setuid](http://linux.die.net/man/2/setuid) binary (a binary with access rights that allow users to run executables with permissions of the owner or the group).